thisisntnathan/BHpredict/README.md

 # BHpredict

+This project is a work in progress!!!
+It will eventually host all of the code for this preprint.
+Right now I'm just uploading parts as I finish them.

 An extension of the work of Doyle and coworkers on the prediction of Buchwald-Hartwig cross coupling yields.

-This project is a work in progress!!!

 This project started as a final deliverable for Cornell's CHEME 6880 (Industrial Big Data Analytics and Machine Learning) and was basically a re-implementation of Ahneman and Żurański's analysis in Python using the original 120 DFT features.<sup>1,2</sup>